felixhammerl/felixhammerl.github.io/_posts/2024-03-12-no-more-bastion-hosts.md

 [Connect using EC2 Instance Connect Endpoint to a Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connect-using-eice.html#eic-connect-using-rdp)

 If you plan on maintaining a fleet of EC2 machines, and keeping them patched, you should probably look at AWS SSM Fleet Manager, though.

+# Why is this relevant for security?

+The first obvious benefit is that bastion hosts may be hardened, but they are still assets that need to be maintained and cost money.
+A bastion host needs to be isolated, but still have routes to all the important backend machines and databases that you would like to access.
+This is no trivial feat and a bastion host getting owned allows you to bypass most meaningful security checks, you can just walk into the database through the backdoor.

+The second benefit is a bit less obvious: You can have a AWS VPC with a subnet that is completely cut off from the world through deny-all ACLs and you can still connect to EC2 machines through EC2 instance connect endpoints as long as the security groups allow for it!

+That is an important distinction: A bastion host is a regular host that tunnel all traffic into a network, where it propagates through the regular routes.
+There is nothing special about a bastion host.
+If you put deny-all network ACLs in place, a bastion host is cut off, just like any other host.
+EC2 instance connect endpoints, however, do not route their traffic through the internet and the routing tables set in your VPC!
+Instead, they route their traffic through the AWS control plane and drop it straight into the ENI of the EC2 machine!

+This is amazing for forensic purposes if you believe that a network was compromised!